An aperiodic set of 11 Wang tiles

-A new aperiodic tile set containing 11 Wang tiles on 4 colors is presented.
-This tile set is minimal in the sense that no Wang set with less than 11 tiles is aperiodic, and no Wang set with less than 4 colors is aperiodic.

 Wang tiles are square tiles with colored edges.
-A tiling of the plane by Wang tiles consists in putting a Wang tile in each cell of the grid $\mathbb{Z}$ so that contiguous edges share the same color.
-The formalism of Wang tiles was introduced by Wang \cite{wangpatternrecoII} to study decision procedures for a specific fragment of logic (see section \ref{ssec:h1} for details).
+A tiling of the plane by Wang tiles consists of placing a Wang tile in each cell of the grid $\mathbb{Z}^2$ so that contiguous edges share the same color.
+The formalism of Wang tiles was introduced by Wang~\cite{wangpatternrecoII} to study decision procedures for a specific fragment of logic (see Section~\ref{ssec:h1} for details).

-Wang asked the question of the existence of an aperiodic tile set: A set of Wang tiles which tiles the plane but cannot do so periodically.
-His student Berger quickly gave an example of such a tile set, with a tremendous number of tiles.
-The number of tiles needed for an aperiodic tileset was reduced during the years, first by Berger himself, then by others, to obtain in 1996 the previous record of an aperiodic set of 13 Wang tiles. (see section \ref{ssec:h2} for an overview of previous aperiodic sets of Wang tiles).

-While reducing the number of tiles may seem like a tedious exercise in itself, the articles also introduced different techniques to build aperiodic tilesets, and different techniques to prove aperiodicity.
+Wang posed the question of whether an aperiodic tileset exists: a set of Wang tiles which tiles the plane but cannot do so periodically.
+His student Berger quickly gave an example of such an aperiodic tileset, but it consisted of a very large number of tiles.
+The number of tiles needed was eventually reduced by Berger himself and then by others, to achieve an aperiodic set of only 13 Wang tiles in 1996 (see Section~\ref{ssec:h2} for an overview of previous aperiodic sets of Wang tiles).
+Their work in this apparently tedious exercise introduced several novel techniques to build aperiodic tilesets, and also to prove aperiodicity.

-A few lower bounds exist on the number of Wang tiles needed to obtain an aperiodic tile set, the only reference \cite{GrSh} citing the impossibility to have one with 4 tiles or less.
-On the other hand, recent results show that an aperiodic set of Wang tiles need to have at least 4 different colors \cite{tiles3}.
+Other work has established that it is impossible to obtain an aperiodic tileset with 4 tiles or less~\cite{GrSh}, and that it is also impossible to obtain aperiodic set of Wang tiles with fewer than 4 colors~\cite{tiles3}.

-In this article, we fill all the gaps: We prove that there are no aperiodic tile set with less than 11 Wang tiles, and that there is an aperiodic tile set with 11 Wang tiles and 4 colors.
+In this article, we fill all the gaps: we prove that there is an aperiodic tileset with 11 Wang tiles and 4 colors, and we also prove that there is no aperiodic tileset with fewer than 11 Wang tiles.

+The discovery of this tileset, and the proof that there is no smaller aperiodic tileset, was achieved by a computer search, which generated all possible candidates with 11 tiles or less.